 In last week’s People magazine, Oprah Winfrey announced that she’s lost 40 pounds on Weight Watchers.
 I’ve always liked Oprah, and I’m happy for her.
 I, too, had some success with the Weight Watchers program, but here’s why I quit the program and will never go back.

 For me, it wasn’t very “smart” to roll out a new program — supposedly the biggest changes in 50 years — in December.
-The holidays are NOT the time to try to figure out a whole new points system especially when they can’t access your new website and app.
+The holidays are NOT the time to try to figure out a whole new points system especially when you can’t access your new website and app.

-In January, I looked on my credit card statement and found WW had already charged me for February, even after I had already canceled back in December!
+In January, I looked on my credit card statement and found WW had already charged me for February, even after I had already canceled way back in December!

 Weight Watchers, you deserted me when I needed you most.
 And then you charged me money for it anyway.
 I felt sabotaged by the company I paid to help me.
 I know I wasn’t alone, because when I went looking for some help online, I found posts by many frustrated members around the country.

-When I saw the charge for February, I contacted their customer service, pointing out I had already canceled my contract in December, and why.
+When I saw the charge for February, I contacted their customer service, pointing out I had already canceled my contract in December.
 I almost laughed out loud when I got a reply offering me a free month if I would consider staying with WW.
 Had they offered that right at the beginning of my troubles, I might have gone for it.
 But now — Too little, too late!
 They did remove the February charge from my credit card, though.

 I decided to lose weight on my own, but I didn’t really have a plan in place.
 A series of injuries and illnesses over 2016 made it hard to keep up my exercise efforts.
 And, embarrassing to admit, now I’ve gained back the 14 pounds I lost with WW.
 Sometimes I wondered if quitting WW was simply cutting off my nose to spite my face.
-It is a good plan, and accountability and food tracking are key factors.
-But I didn’t leave Weight Watchers, it left me…and still charged me money to do so.

 - Follow the MyFitnessPal plan, tracking 6 of 7 days a week